In this post, I will cover all the main details regarding developing my entry for the Neo4j Challenge.

 Also, I learned a lot from the following links:

 And that's it.
 This is the magic of open-source software.
-Have a doubt of how one given thing work?
-Go to source code and read it!
+Curious about how one given thing works?
+Go to the source code and read it!
 All you need to get started with Neo4j is this.
 Trust me ; )

 I used Arbor.js library to display the Neo4j data to the user.
 But how differently the information can be visualized?
 Through voice interfaces of course!